JohnOCFII/RailCore/Duet Configs/README.md

 *This directory contains the key DuetEthernet configuration files*

+Update Notes - 18 January 2020
+- Reorganized folder structure.
+Separate older versions are listed under the `Archive` Directory tree.
+- Uploaded my initial RepRap Firmware 3.0 configuration and macro files under the `Current` Directory tree.
+- All file names have a `-<something>` on the file name.
+That usually indicates date of last change.
+Please rename the files to remove that `-<something>` before using.
+- As always, please review carefully!
+My RailCore 300ZL is a self-sourced machine.
+It is currently configured with:
+  * `TR8*4 leadscrews`
+  * `Duet 2 Ethernet (not WiFi) and Duex5`
+  * `E3D-V6 hot-end and Bondtech BMG with LDO 0.9 pancake stepper motors`
+  * `SteppersOnline 0.9 stepper motors for X, Y, and Z`
+  * `Two separately controlled 12V LED light strips`
+  * `Sunhokey basic filament sensor`

 Update Notes - August 12th 2019
 - Uploaded current configuration files which have been modified with different settings for motor current, acceleration, and jerk The August 12th files were used with Duet RRF firmware 2.03.
 - Please *review files carefully* before using in your environment.
 I've got non-standard commands for activating lights, etc.  It is likely your G31 will not be the same as mine.
 Please find your own Z-height following the standard RailCore Assembly and Commissioning document.